tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-4/Chapter04P38/ReadMe.md

-#Integer To Hexadecimal Revised by Tony Liang
+#Integer To Hexadecimal by Tony Liang

 Made using Java SE 1.8.